pyswmm/swmmio/docs/index.rst

 analyze SWMM models.

-With `swmmio`, model parameters encoded in the `.inp` file can be retrieved conveniently as Pandas dataframes making it possible to make automate your hydraulics and hydologic modeling workflow.
+With `swmmio`, model parameters encoded in the `.inp` file can be retrieved conveniently as Pandas dataframes making it possible to automate your hydraulics and hydologic modeling workflow.
 After simulations are completed, results in the `.rpt` file can also be retrieved as Pandas dataframes, making post-processing automation trivial.

 .. swmmio documentation master file, created by